Bruises after a fall are usually harmless, but seek medical help if swelling, severe pain, or unusual symptoms appear.

 When to worry about a bruise after a fall if it doesn’t heal?

-A bruise that does not start to fade within two weeks or continues to enlarge may require medical assessment.
-Persistent bruising can sometimes indicate an underlying clotting disorder or ongoing bleeding.
+A bruise that does not start to improve within about two weeks or continues to enlarge may require medical assessment.
+Persistent bruising can sometimes indicate an underlying clotting problem or a deeper injury.

 When to worry about a bruise after a fall on sensitive areas?